planetarium/NineChronicles.Headless/README.md

 Formatting for `PrivateKey` or `Peer` follows the format in [Nekoyume Project README][../README.md].

-## How to run NineChronicles Standalone on AWS EC2 instance using Docker
+## How to run NineChronicles Headless on AWS EC2 instance using Docker

 ### On Your AWS EC2 Instance